wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 especially if you are a consultancy.
 You get bugged all the time by the worst people.
 The space is **incredibly** loud.
 If you go there to work on the weekends its fantastic.
-But it became obvious very quickly that we needed an office.
+But it became obvious very quickly that we needed our own office.
 We worked with [Jon Frisch](https://twitter.com/jfrisch21) at [T3 Advisors](http://www.t3advisors.com/).
-We were growing and so we need space to grow into.
+We were growing and we need space to grow *into*.
 We decided upon a 2,200 square foot 2nd floor space in Downtown Crossing.
 I always wanted an office there because of how centrally located it was.
-Thankfully Downtown Crossing ends up being much cheaper real-estate than many of the other places around Boston.
-(although this is already changing)
+Thankfully, Downtown Crossing ends up being much cheaper real-estate than many of the other places around Boston (although this is already changing).

 We had some difficulty moving in.
 We were supposed to start the build-out in July of 2012.
 I was getting married in late August.
 The owner kept